 Fortunately, acting audition skills can be learned.
 And, a working actor knows that it is just as important to master their audition skills and techniques, as it is to master their on-stage or on-camera acting techniques.

-What follows is a single piece of audition advice for each of the acting platforms.
+What follows are a few pieces of audition advice for each of the major pro acting platforms.
 Check back often as we will be adding more tips all the time.

 Stage Acting Audition Tip #1: The primary attribute the auditioners will be looking for is your ability to 'fill the hall' with your presence.
 'Stage Presence' is not just nice to have, it's a requirement.